denten-books/plain-text/0-intro.md

 In the chapters to follow, the electronic literary artifact---the thing next to my laptop on my desk---will come fully into view as a computational device, a kind of a universal metaphor invented to engender ubiquitous simulation.
 A number of significant consequences follow.
-I will argue first that the simulated sign splits to reside in at least two distinct locations, screen and storage medium: the first conspicuous but ephemeral, the second enduring but arcane.
+I will begin by describing the condition by which the simulated sign splits to reside in at least two distinct locations, screen and storage medium.
 The "illusion of the simulated text" will thereafter identify an incongruity between the two sites of reading.
 Erasing the inscription on the screen, for example, may not elicit the corresponding action on the disk.

-The middle chapters will deal with the particulates of the simulation.
-Last, in the final chapters, It will take us the rest of the book to come to terms with ambiguous textuality in its bifurcated form.
-For now, I begin merely with the peculiarity of its location.
-Computed text resides at multiple sites at the same time.
+The screen gives rise to the ephemeral quality of the inscription.
+Words on the screen appear conspicuous, but do not last once the device is powered off.
 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
-And it disappears when the device loses power.
 Yet paradoxically, simulated text is also pervasive.
 Embedded into "solid state" drives and magnetic "hard disks," inscription attains the quality of what Wendy Hui Kyong Chun calls the "enduring ephemeral" [@chun_enduring_2008, 148].
 Precisely because simulated text adheres lightly to its medium, it has a tendency to multiply and to spread widely.
 Like the fine particles of glitter, it is difficult to contain.
 The simulated text falls apart into bits and pixels that replicate and tumble about the system.
-The later chapters of the book will deal with the cultural consequences of that illusion.
+In this way a deleted email may still persist on the drive, be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.

-The tangled strains of thought and practice can exist only in relation to specific communities of practice.
-A researcher cannot therefore expect to discover *the* authoritative dictionary containing a neat summary of all terms needed for analysis.
+The tangled pathways of inscription through the device exist in relation to specific communities of computational practice.
+A researcher cannot therefore expect to discover a single theoretical framework that can capture the complexity of the simulated textuality in motion.
+The inscription goes by one name in one part of the system and by another elsewhere.
 What counts for "code" and "poetry" in one domain, like computer science, may not account for the same in another domain, like creative writing.
 An engineer's use of the words "code" and "poetry" differs from that of a poet's.
 And yet an engineer by day can also become a poet by night.
 The changing contexts evoke the corresponding shift in operational definitions.
 Consequently, in *Plain Text*, I do not attempt to write a totalizing history of modern computing nor a survey of literary theory.
 Rather, the argument progresses from the action of the alphanumerical keyboard switch, through copper and silicon, to liquid crystal and the floating gate, and on towards the human and the community.
 It is but a single possible pass through a cavernous black box.
 Each chapter reflects a waypoint along the journey.

 The passage from keystroke to pixel runs a thread through the book.
-I begin with a few simple questions that lay the grounds for digital textuality: What exactly is a text?
-Where is it?
-How will we find it?
-My answers commence by developing a theory of "microanalysis," the closest possible kind of reading that pays attention to the material contexts of knowledge production.
+At the core of the book's first chapter lies a single thought experiment about reading and writing machines, which, in its many variations in the works of Ludwig Wittgenstein, ultimately leads to the articulation of the universal Turing machine.
+Located at the origins of modern computing, the Turing machine embodies many of the paradoxes that continue to shape our encounter

+device we now know simply as a computer.
+A historical reconstruction of the Turing machine will point the way to a dynamic at the heart of all computation.

+A reconstruction of a
+single t

+first as a formal technique, then as an thought experiment, and finally as a control mechanism.
+To preserve a sense of human agency and to break the inertia of

 Microanalysis opens the gap between text as it is embedded into storage media and text as it is seen on the screen.
 I begin by laying out the case for treating the contemporary "digital" book as a computational device.
 The nature